One of the great reasons to use WordPress is that there are so many themes…

 WordPress owns a whopping 50-60% of the global CMS market, and its number of users continues growing daily.
 It is used by prominent companies and media outlets, including the New York Observer, NBC, Spotify, and more.

-If you and your competitors use WordPress, take things one step further by using tips and tricks for better blogging in 2020.
+If you and your competitors use WordPress, take things one step further by using tips and tricks for better blogging.

 In this blog post, we’re going to discuss three WordPress features you may have been previously unaware of.
 These features can make your blogging process more efficient, saving you time and other resources.